OpenDevicePartnership/embedded-regulator/README.md

 # Embedded Regulator

-This crate provides and abstraction over Regulators to simplify the task of powering a regulator on and off.
+This crate provides an abstraction over Power Regulators to simplify the task of powering a regulator on and off.